Austin Reaves

-Austin Tyler Reaves (born May 29, 1998), nicknamed “Hillbilly Kobe”, is an American professional basketball player for the Los Angeles Lakers of the National Basketball Association (NBA).
+Austin Tyler Reaves (born May 29, 1998), is an American professional basketball player for the Los Angeles Lakers of the National Basketball Association (NBA).
 He played college basketball for the Wichita State Shockers and the Oklahoma Sooners.
+Nicknamed "AR-15", he joined the Lakers as an undrafted free agent.

-High school career
+Early life

 Reaves attended Cedar Ridge High School in Newark, Arkansas.
 He won back-to-back Class 2A state titles in his first two years.
 Reaves scored 73 points in a triple-overtime win over Forrest City High School.
 As a senior, he averaged 32.5 points, 8.8 rebounds and 5.1 assists per game, leading his team to a Class 3A state title.
 Reaves was named MVP of the state tournament after averaging 43.3 points through four games.
 He was a two-time Class 3A All-State selection.
 On January 20, 2016, he committed to playing college basketball for Wichita State over offers from South Dakota State and Arkansas State.